-Some days it feels like the only guarantee life provides is that it’s going to be messy and busy.
-During these times, you might daydream of traveling to Bali like Elizabeth Gilbert in Eat, Pray, Love.
-Anything to stop the busy train and boost your mood.
+Some days it feels like the only guarantee life provides is that it’s going to be messy and bumpy.
+You can’t run away to Bali, but you need some simple and low cost ways to boost your mood.

-The following are simple practices that bring you more into the present moment.
+The following are simple and low cost self-care practices that bring you more into the present moment.
 In any mindfulness practice, consistency is more important than how long you to do it or what method you choose for stress relief.

 2. Read a magazine (I love People magazine)